Twenty-Six Certainties for Twenty-Twenty-Six

 20) Over the course of four exhausting hours, 22 Black and White men will bash their brains together on a rare meritocratic playing field, dozens of aspiring novelists (and a handful of algorithms) will brag to their friends about the ad copy they wrote, the average American citizen will consume enough calories to sate a beluga whale, and a bunch of bigots will reflexively bop their heads to the soulful crooning of a Spanish-speaking superstar.

-21) Neither incredible set pieces nor amazing performances nor breathtaking visuals will overcome Christopher Nolan's penchant for ruining his own films with non-linear storytelling—a feat which will be doubly ironic since the source material for his latest blockbuster, an ill-advised adaptation of The Odyssey, is actually told in a non-linear fashion.
+21) Neither incredible set pieces nor amazing performances nor breathtaking visuals will overcome Christopher Nolan's penchant for ruining his own films with non-linear storytelling—a feat which will be doubly ironic since the source material for his latest blockbuster, an ill-advised adaptation of The Odyssey, is told in a non-linear fashion.

 22) A once mighty empire will commemorate the tenth anniversary of the biggest own goal in its long, sad, sordid history.